 - 4 garlic cloves grated

 - 2 teaspoons ground cumin

 - 4 tablespoons tomato paste

 - 2 cups red lentils rinsed and drained

 - 8 cups chicken stock vegetable stock, or water

 - 3 tablespoons cilantro chopped finely

-Ladle the soup into serving bowls and drizzle the remaining seasoning oil on top of the soup.
-Serve some lemon wedges on the side with this Mediterranean red lentil soup.
+- Drizzle ½ of the seasoning oil on top of the soup and give it a light stir.
+Ladle the soup into serving bowls and drizzle the remaining seasoning oil on top.
+Serve the lentil soup with lemon wedges on the side.

 - Meal Prep: Chop the vegetables ahead of time.

 - Storage: This soup keeps well for 4 to 5 days in the refrigerator.
 Pack in freezer safe containers and freeze for up to 3 months.
 Thaw and reheat, adding water if needed.